parallelvirtualcluster/pvc/docs/getting-started.md

     For example, to create a pool named `vms` with 256 placement groups (a good default with 6 OSD disks), run the command as follows:
     `$ pvc storage pool add vms 256`

     **NOTE:** Ceph placement groups are a complex topic; as a general rule it's easier to grow than shrink, so start small and grow as your cluster grows.
+The general formula is to calculate the ideal number of PGs is `pgs * maxcopies / osds = ~250`, then round `pgs` up to the next power of 2; generally, you want as close to 250 PGs per OSD as possible, but no more than 250.
+With 3-6 OSDs, 256 is a good number, and with 9+ OSDs, 512 is a good number.
+Ceph will error if the total number exceeds the limit.
 For more details see the Ceph documentation and the [placement group calculator](https://ceph.com/pgcalc/).

-    **NOTE:** All PVC RBD pools use `copies=3` and `mincopies=2` for data storage.
-This provides, for each object, 3 copies of the data, with writes being accepted with 1 degraded copy.
-This provides maximum resiliency against single-node outages, but will use 3x the amount of storage for each unit stored inside the image.
-Take this into account when sizing OSD disks and VM images.
-This cannot be changed as any less storage will result in a non-HA cluster that could not handle a single node failure.
+    **NOTE:** As detailed in the [cluster architecture documentation](/cluster-architecture), you can also set a custom replica configuration for each pool if the default of 3 replica copies with 2 minimum copies is not acceptable.
+See `pvc storage pool add -h` or that document for full details.

 0. Verify that the pool was added:
     `$ pvc storage pool list`

 ### Part Five - Creating virtual networks

-0. Determine a domain name, IPv4, and/or IPv6 network for your first client network, and any other client networks you may wish to create.
-For this guide we will create a single "managed" virtual client network with DHCP.
+0. Determine a domain name and IPv4, and/or IPv6 network for your first client network, and any other client networks you may wish to create.
+These networks should never overlap with the cluster networks.
+For full details on the client network types, see the [cluster architecture documentation](/cluster-architecture).

 0. Create the virtual network.
-The general command for an IPv4-only network with DHCP is:
-    `$ pvc network add <vni_id> --type <type> --description <space-less_description> --domain <domain> --ipnet <ipv4_network_in_CIDR> --gateway <ipv4_gateway_address> --dhcp --dhcp-start <first_address> --dhcp-end <last_address>`
+There are many options here, so see `pvc network add -h` for details.

     For example, to create the managed (EVPN VXLAN) network `100` with subnet `10.100.0.0/24`,  gateway `.1` and DHCP from `.100` to `.199`, run the command as follows:
     `$ pvc network add 100 --type managed --description my-managed-network --domain myhosts.local --ipnet 10.100.0.0/24 --gateway 10.100.0.1 --dhcp --dhcp-start 10.100.0.100 --dhcp-end 10.100.0.199`